 While organic traffic is hugely important, a healthy balance between organic and paid traffic can maximize your marketing potential.
 And because SEO and other organic traffic strategies tend to take time, the topmost benefit of Google AdWords is that it works fast.
 Both SEO and Google AdWords are search engine marketing strategies that generate more traffic and leads, but, a well optimized AdWords campaign can quickly put your school at the top of Google.

-Because it is so versatile, email marketing is an essential element of a successful digital strategy.
+Because it is so versatile, email marketing is an essential element of a successful digital strategy for charter schools.
 You can use it to organize events, promote services, or simply say hi.
 Email newsletters, for example, help to keep prospective parents informed of your upcoming events as well as what is happening at your school.
 A polite but steady stream of relevant and useful information can also build trust, loyalty, and happiness within the community.

 Tips to create a successful email marketing campaign for your charter school: